 Remembering, in Hebraic Thought

-There is a surprising insight in the Hebrew words for “remember” and “forget.”
+Understanding the Hebrew words for “remember” and “forget” can help us untangle this theological knot.
 They, like many words, have a wider breadth of meaning than in English, because Hebrew is a “word-poor” language (having about 4,000 words, vs. 100,000 or more in English).

 In English, our definition of the word “remember” focuses entirely on the idea of recalling memories and bringing ideas into our thoughts.
 To “forget” is to fail to bring a certain memory to mind.
 Both words are concerned entirely with mental activity, whether or not information is present.